porsche-design-system/porsche-design-system/packages/components/src/components/pin-code/pin-code.examples.md

 ## With description text

-A description text can be added to explain the meaning of the `p-pin-code` component.
-It's meant to be a textual enhancement of the label text and is technically connected with the `hide-label` property.
+A description text can be added to explain the meaning of the form field.
+It's meant to be a textual enhancement of the label text and is technically related to the `hide-label` property.

 <Playground :markup="withDescriptionText" :config="config"></Playground>

 ## Length

+By default, the `p-pin-code` component renders four input fields.
+For longer security codes you can choose to set the prop `length` to `6`.

 <Playground :markup="lengthMarkup" :config="config">
   <SelectOptions v-model="length" :values="lengths"></SelectOptions>
 </Playground>

 ## Type

+When collecting private or sensitive information, the entered value might be masked.
+The security code can be masked by setting `type` to `password`.
+Even with `type=password`, the input fields of the `p-pin-code` component allow digits only.

 <Playground :markup="typeMarkup" :config="config">
   <SelectOptions v-model="type" :values="types"></SelectOptions>